 Does Student Loan Debt Contribute to Racial Wealth Gaps?
 A Decomposition Analysis

-There is evidence of a growing student debt burden over the last decade.
-Previous research has shown that the presence of student debt jeopardized the short-term financial health of U.S. households during the Great Recession.
-We examine the effects of student loan use on the wealth of U.S. households post-recession, using the recent data from the Survey of Consumer Finances.
+There is evidence of a large and growing student debt burden over the last decade.
+Previous research has shown that the presence of student debt jeopardized the short-term financial wealth of U.S. households during the Great Recession.
+We examine the effects of student loan use on the wealth of U.S. households post-recession, using recent data from the 2013 and 2016 Survey of Consumer Finances.
 We find that mean 2016 wealth for households with no outstanding student debt is more than four times higher than households with student debt.
-We find that living in a household at the 15th, 30th, and 50th percentile of wealth with student debt is associated with a 80%, 49%, and 37% wealth loss compared with a similar household with no student debt.
-The decomposition results suggest that student debt plays a significant role in explaining the Black-White wealth gap but not the Hispanic-White wealth gap across the wealth distribution.
+We find that living in a household at the 15th, 30th, 50th, 70th, and 85th percentile of the wealth distribution with student debt is associated with a 80%, 49%, 37%, 35%, and 36% wealth loss compared with a similar household with no student debt.
+Our decomposition results suggest that student loan use can explain between 3-7% of the Black-White wealth gap across the wealth distribution but is insignificant in explaining the Hispanic-White wealth gap.

 Keywords: student loans, consumer debt, wealth inequality, racial disparities, educational finance